Huegoxaga/notes/algorithm/blockchain.md

 - It can run programs written in Solidity
   - It is Turing-Complete, it supports all basic programming syntax
 - It supports smart contract.
+  - `Solidity` is the programming language for writing Ethereum smart contracts.
 - A DAO is attacked due to error in the smart contract.
 In July 2017, it split into
   - Ethereum Classic - unchanged
   - Ethereum - Allows to go back and fix errors in smart contract
+- The name of the cryptocurrency in Ethereum is called `ether`
+  - `wei` is the smallest unit for `ether`
+  - There are many others units.
+A conversion tool is available [here](https://www.etherchain.org/tools/unitConverter)
+- It uses a 12 words mnemonic
+- Beside the main ethereum network, there are test networks that works with fake coins and tokens.
+  - Ropsten Test Network
+  - Kovan Test Network
+  - Rinkeby Test Network
+    - [Click here](https://faucet.rinkeby.io) and complete one of the tasks listed to get fake Rinkeby ethers.
+- [Etherscan](https://etherscan.io) can be used to view all transaction on the Ethereum network
+  - add test network name in the subdomain can show tracsactions made on test networks
+- The extension `metamask` for Google Chrome browser can be used to register and manage Ethereum account
+  - Enter a new password at the first time will generate a new account
+  - `metamsk` works with test networks, local network and custom RPC(remote network at custom address)
+    - One account can be used across all networks
+- `web3.js` is a `node.js` library that web servers use to interact with all `Ethereum` networks.
+  - `web3` establish connection with blockchain networks using a `provider` proviced by various networks
+- For any smart contract, modifying values inside the contract is a transaction and will consume ether from the user account.
+  - This action takes time to excute(around 15 seconds)